tihomir-trifonov/streamlit-web-app/README.md

 Link :https://www.kaggle.com/vadodariyakeyur/motor-vehicle-collisions-nyc

-#Do first
+# Do first
+## Get an MapBox API token
-To run the project make sure you have an API kez from mapbox.com first
+To run the project make sure you have an API token from https://account.mapbox.com/access-tokens/ MapBox is free and requires registration

+## Create a config file for stramlit
+Token needs to be added to ../.streamlit/config.toml This it does not exist by default, you need to create it first.
+Contents can be found after streamlit is installed type in the command line: streamlit config show
+Copy and paste the full contents to a text file and change the .txt to .toml

+## Add your MapBox token to the mapbox part of the config file.
+By default it is "" paste your token between the double quotes